 This software package uses dynamic programming to find the optimal alignment of two paleoclimate signals using penalty functions to constrain accumulation rates.
 The Match program is written in C++ and requires a command line interface to run.
 It should run on any Unix-style operating system, in Cygwin under Windows, and on Macs running MacOS 10 and should be easily portable to any platform with a C++ compiler.
 The matching algorithm is fairly memory and computation intensive, especially as the number of matching intervals increases.
-A graphical user interface for the Match program is available and runs in Matlab version 6 and 7.
+A graphical user interface for the Match program is available and runs in Matlab version 2012a.
 However, the Match program can be operated using only text files for configuration.
 If you use this software, please include the citation:

 Lisiecki, L. E., and P. A. Lisiecki, Application of dynamic programming to the correlation of paleoclimate records, Paleoceanography, 17(D4), 1049, doi:10.1029/2001PA000733, 2002.
 View PDF